-Growing up I always knew I wanted a career where I would be able to help people and have a positive impact in their lives.
+Growing up I, Michael Borenstein, always knew I wanted a career where I would be able to help people and have a positive impact in their lives.

 I grew up in Baltimore, Maryland and attended Rutgers University in New Jersey where I earned a Bachelors of Arts in Psychology with a minor in Sociology.
 After graduating I moved to Washington, DC where I attended The Chicago School of Professional Psychology, DC campus for my Masters in Clinical and Mental Health Counseling.
 In 2017 my wife and I moved to Charlotte and have loved getting to know the city.